timacosta/react-native_giphy_api/README.md

 ## Description

-Little mobile client for Android and iOS, created using React native that consumes [Giphy API](https://developers.giphy.com/docs/api/), showing a list of trending gifs and some details.
+App for Android and iOS, created using React native that consumes [Giphy API](https://developers.giphy.com/docs/api/), showing a list of trending gifs and some details.

 ## Implementations